inabahare/lewd2/readme.md

 ```

 Where of course, client_max_body_size should be changed if larger files should be uploaded.
 Setting it to 0 will disable the check, but will also allow people to upload infinitely large files

+## When you're done

+Now when it's all set up you're ready you can go to your domain and log in with admin and admin as username and password